About the Libraries

 Both Libraries have video collections (search in the Libraries Catalog).
 They also have viewing stations where students may watch videos in the building.
 For more information, see our Listening/Viewing Equipment page.

 University faculty, staff, and students may request books, scores or copies of articles from periodicals we don't own through Interlibrary Loan.
 This service is only available to University users.
-Non-University uses should contact their local library for information about interlibrary loan.
+Non-University users should contact their local library for information about interlibrary loan.
 Call 860.768.4364 for additional information.

 Assigned materials for a class are set aside in the Libraries ("reserved") and loaned for brief time periods so that all students have equal access to them.
 Reserve materials may include books, lecture notes, problem sets, musical scores, CDs, DVDs, or VHS recordings.
 Most reserves are available for use in the library for two hours but the loan period is set by your professor.
 Overdue reserves are fined at $1 per hour.
 See Course Reserves.